openstack-archive/tripleo-image-elements/elements/haproxy/README.md

 * port: Port to connect to for each of the haproxy.nodes.
 * options: A list of arbitrary params (eg. timeout server 1h) to be configured for the listener
+* extra_server_params: A list of parameters that will be appended to each backend server line that is generated.
 * proxy_ip: *DEPRECATED* IP address for a service to bind to.
 Defaults to all IP's (0.0.0.0).
 * proxy_port: *DEPRECATED* Port for a service to bind to.